Our Annual Snake Stalk Event in Krabi, Thailand

 Most of the herping will be on dirt path, concrete path, road, or some other surface where we can easily see the main snake we have to watch out for during this event – the Malayan Pit Viper (photo below).

 In areas where we cannot see our own feet – it is essential to have boots to cover the feet, ankles and shins to protect from this snake.
-I have found about forty of these snakes at the locations we’ll be going, so you need to be aware of them.
+I have found scores of these snakes at the locations we’ll be going, so you need to be aware of them.

 FLASHLIGHT / TORCH